jolupa/jolupalabs/README.md

    sudo mv jolupalabs.{httpup,pub} /etc/ports/
    ```

+ 4. Create the dir where the ports are contained:
+    ```bash
+    sudo mkdir /usr/ports/jolupalabs
+    ```

-3. Add the ports line in yours */etc/prt-get.conf* to fetch the repo:
+4. Add the ports line in yours */etc/prt-get.conf* to fetch the repo:

    prtdir /usr/ports/jolupalabs

-4. Update the repo into your computer:
+5. Update the repo into your computer:

    ```bash
    sudo ports -u jolupalabs